Second French intervention in Mexico: French invasion

-Conservative Mexican Generals Florentino López, Leonardo Márquez, and Juan Vicario sought to join the French, and Mexican republicans suffered defeats at Barranca Seca and Cerro del Borrego in the vicinity of Orizaba.
+Nevertheless, conservative Mexican Generals Florentino López, Leonardo Márquez, and Juan Vicario still sought to join the French, and Mexican republicans suffered defeats at Barranca Seca and Cerro del Borrego in the vicinity of Orizaba.

 In response to the French defeat at Puebla, Napoleon III sent 30,000 troops under the command of Élie Frédéric Forey on July.
 The Emperor gave Forey instructions laying out France's occupation policy, directing him to work with Mexican supporters in the pursuit of both military and political goals.
 The aim was to establish a new government friendly to French interests, and preventing the United States from becoming too powerful in the Americas was also emphasized.
 Forey reached Orizaba on 24 October 1862, and began planning another siege of Puebla, the defense of which had now passed on to Jesús González Ortega after Zaragoza died of typhoid on 8 September.

 On 10 January 1863, a French squadron bombarded the Pacific port of Acapulco and on 3 February, Forey finally set out for Puebla.
 González Ortega had been building up the town's fortifications, and on 10 March he declared martial law.
 The French arrived on 16 March and began the Siege of Puebla.

 On 8 May, François Achille Bazaine and Leonardo Márquez defeated a force of new recruits under former Mexican president Ignacio Comonfort at the Battle of San Lorenzo, when he was coming to reinforce Puebla.
 Comonfort then retreated to Mexico City.
 Having run out of munitions and food, González Ortega held a council of war and agreed to surrender on 17 May, after destroying the remaining armaments.
 All officers were taken prisoner and intended to be transported to France, but González Ortega and Porfirio Díaz managed to escape.
-Following the French victory at Puebla, the occupation of Veracruz and the capital forced the conservative elites to align more closely with the French.
-A commission of notables was appointed to organize a provisional government, and the intervention led generals Élie Forey and Achille Bazaine to centralize power and delay broader conservative reforms.

 Proclamation of the empire and international recognition

-Upon hearing of the fall of Puebla, President Juárez prepared to evacuate the capital and move the republican government to San Luis Potosí.
+Upon hearing of the fall of Puebla, President Juárez directed the government to evacuate Mexico City and move to San Luis Potosí.
 Congress closed its session on 31 May after granting Juárez emergency powers.
-The French entered the capital on 10 June 1863.